Armondal/armondal/README.md

 - Prefered to be called as **Arnab**
 - Currently employed at **[corebridgesolutions](https://corebridgesolutions.com/)**, as a software engineer.
-- Started as full time developer since 2019.
+- Started as full time wordpress developer since 2019.
 - Writing codes in various languages since 2017.
 - I also 💕 **JS**  and React,Redux